Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 # 3. Methodology

 **1. Quick cleaning and modeling**.

-When starting off with a dataset with as many columns as this one (over 400), we'll want to quickly run it through an ensemble learner, forgoing any exploratory data analysis and feature engineering at the beginning.
-Once the model is fit to the data, we'll have a look at the features which are the most important using LGBM's feature_importances() method.
+When starting off with a dataset with as many columns as this one (over 400), we first run it through an ensemble learner - LGBM - forgoing any exploratory data analysis and feature engineering at the beginning.
+Once the model is fit to the data, we have a look at the features which are the most important using LGBM's feature_importances attribute.
-This will allow us to concentrate our efforts on only the most important features instead of spending time looking at features with little to no predictive power.
+This allows us to concentrate our efforts on only the most important features instead of spending time looking at features with little to no predictive power.

 **2. Understand the data with EDA**.

 Once we've filtered our columns, we'll look at the ones with the highest importance.
 The findings in this analysis will guide our feature engineering efforts in the next section.
 Some questions we'll want to answer:
 - How are the top features related to our target variable?
 - What are their distributions like if we plot them with histograms and countplots?